Department: Sponsored Projects Services

-This position serves as a resource for information related to the management of grants, contracts and sponsored programs and provide faculty, researchers, and staff with guidance on financial, administrative, and regulatory issues arising from the application for and the execution of sponsored awards and agreements.
+The Sponsored Projects Administrator serves as a resource for information related to the management of grants, contracts, and sponsored programs.
+This position provides faculty, researchers, and staff with guidance on financial, administrative, and regulatory issues arising from the application for and the execution of sponsored awards and agreements.

-• A BA/BS and two years of experience in sponsored project or research administration in a university, non-profit, or research institution;
+• A Bachelor's degree and two years of experience in sponsored project or research administration in a university, non-profit, or research institution; OR

 • Experience with electronic proposal submission systems such as Fastlane, eRA Commons, Grants.gov, etc.

-• Experience in federal regulations including OMB Circulars, the FAR and other agency policies and regulations as they relate to research administration.
+• Experience in federal regulations including 2 CFR 200, OMB Circulars, FAR and other agency policies and regulations as they relate to sponsored project administration

 FLSA Exempt: Yes